esm-tools/pymorize/doc/quickstart.rst

 Hopefully, this is good enough as a starting point for using this tool.

-As next steps checkout ``examples`` directory for ``sample.yaml`` file which contains more configuarion options and also ``pymorize.slurm`` file which is used for submitting the job to slurm
+As next steps checkout ``examples`` directory for ``sample.yaml`` file which contains more configuration options and also ``pymorize.slurm`` file which is used for submitting the job to slurm